Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Arrive in Sintra, Portugal and Hop on a Bus

-Top Tip: Sights open at 9:30am and the first Sintra Bus 434 leaves the station at 9:15am.
-All sights have free toilets, but not all have potable water.
+Top Tip: The palace opens at 9:30am and the first Sintra Bus 434 leaves the station at 9:15am.
+All Sintra sights have free toilets, but not all have potable water.

 Pena Palace

-Pena Palace Map.
 Pena Palace is the best place to visit in Sintra.
 It is typically crowded by mid-day, so make it the first stop of your day trip to Sintra.
-Allow 3 hours to visit the Palace of Pena and adjoining garden (or 2 hours if you are only visiting the castle exterior, grounds and park).
+Allow 2-3 hours to visit the Palace of Pena and adjoining gardens.

 Key points of interest include the Coat of Arms (above the second archway leading up to the castle), the main façade geometric tiles, the intricate Triton (Half-Man Half-Fish) creature above the entrance, the watchtowers, the west-facing balcony and the Wall Walk.